Cherokee - Immaculate Conception

 In 1887, an entire block of undeveloped property was purchased for $2,400.
 Five years later, a rectory was built on the northeast section of the block.
 The construction on the present church started in 1907, west of the rectory.
 The church is 177 feet long and 52 feet wide.
 It is a brick building with leaded-glass windows.
 The total cost of the church was estimated around $35,000.

-A home was purchased for the sisters who were teaching.
+A home was then purchased for the sisters who were teaching.
 They remained there until 1950, when a new convent was built attached to the west side of the church.

 Also, a gymnasium-auditorium was built in 1949 for about $52,000.
 A new addition to the school, which cost around $250,000, was added.
 A new rectory was built in 1950.